 The goal of the CIT Program is to have participants develop leadership skills in various areas including outdoor living skills, water safety, arts & crafts, camp songs, sports & group games, nature, map & compass skills, camp ceremonies planning skills, interpersonal relationships, child development, child psychology, and diabetes management.
 Participants will focus on team building skills, program development, program implementation, problem solving, communication, responsibility, and more!

-CIT 1: Selected CITs will attend the training or “classroom” program during the first week of Camp Setebaid at Swatara.
+CIT I: Selected CITs will attend the training or “classroom” program during the first week of Camp Setebaid at Swatara.
 The participants will participate in training and team building skills workshops throughout the entire week.
 After completion of the training week, CITs will be evaluated and may be offered to intern with Mentor Counselors at Camp Setebaid at Mount Luther; during this second week, every evening will include learning sessions where CITs and their advisors will discuss the different roles of serving as a counselor, drawing from the day’s experiences and observations.

 CIT II: Those who complete the CIT I Program may be selected to continue training as a CIT II.
 CIT IIs will experience a week with mentor counselors at The Harrisburg Diabetic Youth Camp (part of Camp Setebaid at Swatara in Bethel, PA), exploring counselor roles and recapping the day's experiences with the directors of the program.

-CIT 1: CITs are housed in an area specifically designated for the CIT Program during their first training week.
-The second week, CITs are housed in the youngest cabins of their gender with a mentor Counselor; they are supervised by the CIT Director and Head Counselors.
+CIT I: CITs are housed in an area specifically designated for the CIT Program during their first training week.
+The second week, CITs are housed in the youngest cabins of their gender with a mentor Counselor; they are supervised by the CIT Director or Head Counselors.

-CIT 2: CITs are housed in camper cabins with a mentor Counselor; CIT IIs are supervised by the CIT Director and Head Counselors.
+CIT II: CIT IIs are housed in camper cabins with a mentor Counselor; CIT IIs are supervised by the CIT Director and Head Counselors.